kyma-project/api-gateway/docs/user/00-05-domains-and-gateways-intro.md

 The Gateway performs the following functions:
 - Decrypts incoming HTTPS traffic and encrypts responses
-- Directs requests to the appropriate services based on the requested hostname
+- Directs requests to the appropriate services based on traffic redirection rules
 - Applies authentication, authorization, and traffic management rules in a centralized location
 - Acts as the entry point for traffic from outside the cluster to reach services inside